purduesigbots/pros-docs/v5/getting-started/new-users.rst

 And then you can find tutorials for specific subjects from `the ADI <../tutorials/topical/adi.html>`_ to `tasks and multithreading <../tutorials/topical/multitasking.html>`_ as well.

+VEX U team QUEEN has also created a series of YouTube videos about C++ object-oriented programming and other relevant programming topics in the context of VEX robots; you can find it `here <https://www.youtube.com/playlist?list=PLxt0dHFRDpQhy24IL1wAniVq3xf8N7QAV>`_.